-AlE Services Inc. is the Trustee of the Trust.
-The Trustee is a corporation incorporated under the laws of British Columbia.
-It has no material assets or liabilities.
+AIE Services Inc. is the Trustee of the Trust.
+The Trustee has no material assets or liabilities.
 It carries on no business activities other than acting as trustee of the Trust.
-The shares of the Trustee are owned directly by Patrick Dennis Sullivan.
-The registered and records office of the Trustee is located at 800 -885 West Georgia Street, Vancouver, BC and the head office of the Trustee is located at 450A Wentworth Street, Nanaimo, BC V9R 3E1.
+The issued shares of the Trustee are owned directly by Patrick Dennis Sullivan.